CREATION OF MODERN CANADA

 This Quebec City historical tour highlights, from its origin in the early 1600’s, the role played by Quebec City and the French of the St. Lawrence valley, in the building of a coast-to-coast nation in concert with the British who conquered Canada before the American Independence.
 Quebec City’s unique historic district, a World Heritage site since 1985, abounds with significant symbols and remarkable sights that showcase the French, British and Canadian heritage of Quebec’s and, consequently, Canada’s history.

 - $200 CAD for your group of 1 to 6 participants.
-All applicable taxes are included.
+Sales taxes are NOT included.

 - All private tours can be customized to your needs.